 Certificate of Compliance.
 A Certificate of Compliance is a document recorded by the County Recorder, which acknowledges that the subject parcel, which was typically created prior to current subdivision map requirements, is considered by the County to be a legal lot of record pursuant to the Subdivision Map Act.
 A Conditional Certificate of Compliance is a document recorded by the County Recorder, which acknowledges that a parcel was not legally divided pursuant to the Subdivision Map Act.
-Procedures for Certificates of Compliance may be found in Chapter 22.96 (Certificates of Compliance) of this Development Code.
-In the coastal zone, approval of a certificate of compliance does not alter the need for any required coastal permit.
+Procedures for Certificates of Compliance may be found in Chapter 22.96 (Certificates of Compliance) of this Development Code: In the coastal zone, approval of a certificate of compliance does not alter the need for any required coastal permit.
+(See definitions of illegal lot and land division).